meerkat-manor/marti/docs/README.md

 # Documentation

-**marti** stands for metadata reconcilation for transfer information.
+**martiLQ** stands for metadata reconcilation for transfer information.

-Before starting with **marti** it is advisable to understand if it is right for your organisation's needs.
+Before starting with **martiLQ** it is advisable to understand if it is right for your organisation's needs.
 Information is available in a number of short documents.